 - Application Deadline.
-Applications for Harbor Facility Grant funding during state fiscal year 2018 must be delivered to the State Ports and Harbors Engineer, Alaska DOT&PF, P.O.
-Box 112500, Juneau, Alaska, 99811-2500 on or before the close of business on August 1, 2016.
-Applications may be submitted by mail but must be postmarked no later than August 1, 2016 and sent by certified mail, return receipt requested. - 2.
+Applications for Harbor Facility Grant funding year 2024 must be delivered to: the Statewide Program Development, Juneau Field Office, 6860 Glacier Highway, Juneau, Alaska, 99811-2506 on or before the close of business on Friday, August 5, 2022.
+Alternatively, applications may be submitted by mail to: P.O.
+Box 112506, Juneau, Alaska, 99811-2506 but application packages must be postmarked no later than Monday, August 8, 2022 and sent by certified mail, return receipt requested. - 2.
 Copies of Applications and Supporting Documentation.
-The applicant is to provide an original and five legible copies (a total of SIX sets) of ALL application materials.
+The applicant is to provide an original and two (2) legible copies (a total of THREE sets) of ALL application materials, and one "USB thumb drive" (other names: flash drive, memory stick) with the same information.
 This includes plans (11" by 17" size is preferred), drawings, reports, maps, and the like.
-Because of the potential volume of material supplied in support of an application, each document must be clearly identified with the applicant's name, the identification or name of the project and the phrase, "document in support of block no. ."
+Because of the potential volume of material supplied in support of an application, each document must be clearly identified with the applicant's name, the identification or name of the project and the phrase, "document in support of Block No. ."
 Block numbers are described in Section D. - 3.
-To the extent possible, application material should be "loose leaf" bound to provide secure binding and to facilitate ease of handling.
-Clearly identify bulky items such as harbor 11" by 17" plans or blueprints which cannot reasonably be bound with other items.
-The application should contain an index or other device for referencing attachments and supplemental materials to the form data.
-Use page numbers or marginal tabs. - 4.
-The inclusion of a disposal CD with electronic copies of the signed application and supporting material facilitates is appreciated but is not a submittal requirement.
-Electronic copies of the applicant's documents facilitates searches during the department's review process.
+To the extent possible, application material should: - Use 12 point type. - Be "loose leaf" bound to provide secure binding and to facilitate ease of handling. - Clearly identify bulky items such as harbor 11" by 17" plans or blueprints which cannot reasonably be bound with other items. - Contain an index or other device for referencing attachments and supplemental materials to the form data. - Use page numbers and dividers labeled to correspond to "Block" numbers matching the application instructions to ease referencing.

-The department's contact for the Harbor Facility Grant program is:
+The Department's contact for the Harbor Facility Grant program is: